Wait: SEVENTY years?

 But the biggest Web 2.0 change – even if it seemed relatively innocuous at the time – was the arrival of social media.
 MySpace was probably the first globally-successful network, but its achievements were overshadowed by Facebook.
 Since then, there have been many imitators/challengers to the social media space – but Facebook and Twitter have been the most long-lasting networks so far.

-Social media’s influence on society has been huge, from helping create governments (and bring them down) to changes to individual psychology, behaviours and relationships.
+Social media’s influence on society has been huge, from helping create governments (and bring them down) to changes to individual psychology, behaviors and relationships.
 Its effects – both good and bad – is something for future historians to argue over.

 A world in your pocket